rasterio/rasterio/README.rst

 rasterio
 ========

-Fast and direct geospatial raster I/O for Python programmers who use Numpy.
+Fast and clean geospatial raster I/O for Python programmers who use Numpy.

-This package is aimed at developers who want little more than to read raster images into Numpy arrays or buffers, operate on them in Python (or Cython), and write the results out to new GeoTIFF files.
+This library is designed for developers who want to read raster datasets into Numpy arrays or buffers, operate on them in Python (or Cython), and write the results out to new GeoTIFF files.

 Rasterio employs GDAL under the hood for file I/O and raster formatting.
+It aims to let you get more done with less code and fewer bugs than you can with other GDAL interfaces.

 Example
 -------

-Here's an example of the features rasterio aims to provide.
+Here's an example of the basic features rasterio provides.
 Three bands are read from an image and summed to produce something like a panchromatic band.
-This new band is then written to a single band TIFF.
+This new band is then written to a new single band TIFF.

 .. code-block:: python

+    import numpy
     import rasterio
     import subprocess

     # Read raster bands directly to Numpy arrays.
     with rasterio.open('rasterio/tests/data/RGB.byte.tif') as src:
-        r = src.read_band(1)
-        g = src.read_band(2)
-        b = src.read_band(3)
+        r, g, b = map(src.read_band, (1, 2, 3))
-        assert [b.dtype.type for b in (r, g, b)] == src.dtypes

-    # Combine arrays using the 'add' ufunc.
+    # Combine arrays using the 'iadd' ufunc.
 Expecting that the sum will
-    # exceed the 8-bit integer range, convert to 16-bit.
+    # exceed the 8-bit integer range, initialize it as 16-bit.
+Adding other

-    r = r.astype(rasterio.uint16)
-    g = g.astype(rasterio.uint16)
-    b = b.astype(rasterio.uint16)
+    # arrays to it in-place converts those arrays up and preserves the type
+    # of the total array.
-    total = (r + g + b)/3
+    total = numpy.zeros(r.shape, dtype=rasterio.uint16)
+    for band in (r, g, b):
+        total += band
+    total /= 3
+    assert total.dtype == rasterio.uint16

     # Write the product as a raster band to a new 8-bit file.
 For keyword
     # arguments, we start with the meta attributes of the source file, but